Information about financial planning, investments, and retirement plans

 –Limited upside.
 An annuity’s “participation rate” specifies how much of the increase in the index is counted for index-linked interest.
 For example, if the change in the index is 8 percent, an annuity with a 70 percent participation rate could earn 5.6 percent.
 However, many annuities place upside caps on the index-linked interest, which limits returns in strong bull markets.
 If the market rose 15 percent, for example, an annuity with a cap rate of 6 percent would only be credited with that amount.

-I’m guessing that Mike Ditka is not an inexpensive spokesperson.
 Nor do I believe that ads on our local CBS radio affiliate are cheap.
 This goes to reinforce the point about high expenses and fees from the Reuters article.
 In fact I have been told that annuities are among the highest revenue generators for financial sales people, to me this creates a potential conflict of interest.

 Additionally, any annuity product is only as good as the insurance company behind it.
 Before buying into any annuity be sure to understand who the insurer is and get information about their financial health.